dominant-strategies/quai-docusaurus/docs/participate/stratum-proxy/run-stratum.md

 ---
 title: Starting and Running a Stratum Proxy
 description: A guide on configuring, starting, and running a Stratum Proxy.
-slug: /run-stratum
 hide_table_of_contents: false
 sidebar_position: 2
 ---

-# Starting and Running a Stratum Proxy

 ## Introduction